asynchronous-flows/asyncflows/README.md

         Write a story about {{ subject }} in the style of the sample, placing it between <story> and </story> tags.
 ```

-From this prompt, extract the story with the `extract_xml_tag` action:
+From this prompt's response, extract the story with the `extract_xml_tag` action:

 ```yaml
 extract_story: